Football Club Kiaraz Pitsunda: First Title

-Second Title

 After the Abkhazian Premier League runner-up in 1996, when FC Yertsakhu Ochamchira won the title, FC Kiaraz Pitsunda became the league champion again the following year, 1997.
 The 1997 edition ended with champion FC Kiaraz Pitsunda, SKA-Dinamo Sukhum in second and Bzana Kutol in third.

 The height

 After seven years without winning in the Abkhazian Premier League, the Kiaraz Pitsunda team managed to have a perfect season in 2004.
 As well as winning their third title in the Abkhazian Premier League, the club was also champion of the Abkhazia Cup.

 After 2004

 After the perfect 2004 season, the team still managed to run a runner-up the following season.

 The FC Nart Sukhum team won the 2005 league.

 In 2007 the team ranked third in the league.

 The team draws attention again in the 2009 season, when in addition to a third place in the Abkhazian Premier League, the team reaches the final of the Abkhazia Cup.